 Instead, you can go for kitchen cabinets, furniture, walls, and counters made using sustainable materials like bamboo, glass, metal, or stone.
 They are also easy to maintain.

 Most standard synthetic products release VOC (volatile organic compounds) that build up even more in a small space.
 These chemicals are toxic and can be harmful to our health.
 On the other hand, plants take in carbon dioxide and release oxygen.
-Studies show that plants can absorb harmful chemicals and give off byproducts that are harmless3.
+Studies show that plants can absorb harmful chemicals and give off harmless byproducts.

 Plants bring clean air and are environmentally friendly.
 They also add some color to your house and are a cheaper option than HEPA filters (high-efficiency particulate absorbing).

-Elsewhere in the furniture world, there are loads of reasons to buy second hand.
+Elsewhere in the furniture world, there are loads of reasons to buy second-hand.
 Whether you’re looking for a bargain or an antique centerpiece, every furniture item you buy second-hand prevents trees from being felled and saves energy.
-You’ll find some of the marketplaces listed in our picks of the best online thrift stores that sell not only vintage clothing but also furniture.

 It’s easy to overlook floor coverings, but some floor coverings, like carpets, emit dangerous chemicals.
 These chemicals can sometimes be odorless.
 Fillers made with plastics and synthetic rubbers used in making carpets contain VOCs that can affect our respiratory system.
 Also, treatments and glues used in carpets contain toxic chemicals.